Orange swift: Description

 The larvae pupate in silken cocoons near the surface of the soil; pupa are elongated with hooked bristles on the abdominal segments.
 They leave the cocoon, prior to the emergence of the imago.

 Distribution

 Found throughout northern, central and south-eastern Europe to the Middle East.

 Etymology

 Originally placed in the genus Hepialus – from the Greek; hēpialos – means a fever, as in 'the fitful, alternating flight' of the moth.
 It has since been allocated to the genus Triodia.
-The specific name sylvina – from silvanus – belonging to a wood, referring to the moths habitat; although it can be found in other habitats.
+The specific name sylvina – from silvanus – belonging to a wood, referring to the moth's habitat; although it can be found in other habitats.